-As currently defined, the proposed SC Highway 41 Corridor Improvements Project area encompasses a 4.6-mile-long mainline corridor of SC 41 including from US 17 across the Wando River Bridge to Clements Ferry Road.
-The project also includes improvements to the intersection of SC 41 and US 17 and completion of the tie in of Gregorie Ferry Road between SC 41 and US 17.
-In developing the community characterization study area for the project, the project team identified neighborhoods and communities in areas adjacent to the SC 41 corridor, and for ease of data collection, used the US Census Bureau (Census Bureau) geographies, either census tracts or smaller block groups, and the Traffic Analysis Zones (TAZ) that encompass those neighborhoods and communities to delineate the study area.
+As currently defined, the proposed SC Highway 41 Corridor Improvements Project area encompasses a 5.6 mile corridor from US Highway 17 (US 17) across the Wando River Bridge to Clements Ferry Road, located in Berkeley and Charleston Counties, South Carolina.
+The proposed project also includes improvements to the intersection of SC 41 and US 17, a new tie-in road between SC 41 and Winnowing Way, and a 1.3-mile new location roadway, Laurel Hill Parkway, between SC 41 and Park West Boulevard.
+In developing the community characterization study area for the project, the project team identified neighborhoods and communities in areas adjacent to the SC 41 corridor, and for ease of data collection, used the US Census Bureau (Census Bureau) tract boundaries and Transportation Analysis Zone (TAZ) boundaries which encompass those neighborhoods and communities to delineate the study area.
 TAZs are geographical units used for travel demand modeling.
-The Census Bureau geographies and TAZ boundaries also generally follow visible natural or man-made features such as streams, rivers or major roadways.
-It should be noted that the Census Bureau geographies are not a perfect match to the TAZ boundaries, and both are larger than the extent of the communities discussed in this study.
+The Census Bureau and TAZ boundaries also generally follow visible natural or man-made features such as streams, rivers or major roadways.
+It should be noted that the Census Bureau tract boundaries are not a perfect match of the TAZ boundaries, and both are much larger than the extent of the communities discussed in this study.

-The community characterization study area in this report is made up of five larger sub-areas, which are delineated similarly to the Census Bureau's county census tract divisions.
-The area's history is discussed at the larger sub-area level and addresses either side of the Wando River in Charleston and Berkeley counties.
-The study area is further organized into 12 smaller, project team-defined communities, which are based on similarities in land use and context, while still typically following Census Bureau geographies, TAZ boundaries, and visible features.
-The Charleston County portion of the study area, located to the south of the Wando River, includes two Census Bureau census tracts encompassing five Census Bureau block groups and 11 of the 12 identified communities, consisting of Phillips Community, Rivertowne, Brickyard Plantation and The Colonnade (hereafter Brickyard/Colonnade), Horlbeck Creek, Planters Pointe, Park West, Dunes West, Seven Mile, Gregorie Ferry, Ivy Hall, and Cardinal Hill.
-The Berkeley County portion of the study area, located to the north of the Wando River, includes two census tracts and one block group within each tract and the remaining identified community, Cainhoy.
+The community characterization study area in this report is made up of four larger sub-areas, which are delineated similarly to the Census Bureau's county census tract divisions.
+The area's history is discussed at the larger sub-area level in the areas to either side of the Wando River in Charleston and Berkeley counties.
+The study area is further organized into 12 smaller, project team-defined communities, which are based on similarities in land use and context, while still typically following Census Bureau and TAZ boundaries and visible features.
+The Charleston County portion of the study area, located to the south of the Wando River, includes two Census Bureau tracts and 11 of the 12 identified communities (Phillips Community, Rivertowne, Brickyard/Colonnade, Horlbeck Creek, Planters Pointe, Park West, Dunes West, Seven Mile, Gregory Ferry, Ivy Hall, and Cardinal Hill).
+The Berkeley County portion of the study area, located to the study area, located to the north of the Wando River, includes two US Census tracts and the remaining identified community (Cainhoy).

-Data from the communities are used as the foundation for the existing conditions analysis.
-Census Bureau census tract and TAZ data are used in the evaluation of demographics, economics, environmental justice (EJ) populations, and growth trends within the overall study area and each of the four census tracts.
-Data from Census Bureau block groups, which are smaller than the census tracts, were used to refine the EJ analysis to a more detailed geographic level.
-The 12 communities within the study area are described in detail in later sections of this report.
-The study area and its four associated Census Bureau census tracts and seven associated Census Bureau block groups are shown in Figure 2.
+Data from the smaller communities are used as the foundation for the existing conditions analysis.
+Census Bureau tract and TAZ data are used in the evaluation of demographics, economics and growth trends within the overall study area and each of the four census tracts.
+The 12 communities within the study area are described in more detail in later sections of this report.
+The study area is shown in Figure 2.
 The 12 communities within the study area are shown in Figure 3.